Stuart Beavon (footballer, born 1984): Coventry City

 On 1 January 2017, Beavon joined Coventry City as part of the deal that saw Marvin Sordell go in the other direction.
 He made his debut for the club a day later and scored Coventry's second goal in a 2–2 draw with Bolton Wanderers.
 His second goal for the club was an important one as it was the first in a 2–1 win against Wycombe Wanderers in the EFL Trophy Semi Final.
 This win sent Coventry to their first Wembley final in 30 years.

+On 27 July 2018 Beavon joined Wrexham on a season long loan.
 He was released by Coventry following the announcement of their retained list on 9 May 2019.

-Wrexham

-On 27 July 2018 Beavon joined Wrexham on a season long loan.

-Nuneaton Borough & Mickleover Sports
+Return to non-league

 On 12 June 2019, Beavon signed for Nuneaton Borough.
-On 21 September 2019, he joined Mickleover Sports F.C. on a season-long loan deal.
-However, on 14 January 2020 it was reported, that he had signed a permanent deal with Mickleover.
+On 21 September, he joined Mickleover Sports on a season-long loan deal.
+He signed a permanent deal with the club in January 2020.